MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli.md

 > To uninstall, run `sudo apt-get remove azure-cli`.

 ### Windows command-line

-You can use Azure CLI 2.0 in the Windows command line using `pip`.

 1. Visit the Python site and [download Python](https://www.python.org/downloads/) for Windows.
    Be sure to install the Pip component when you install Python.